--It’s not only Mario’s greatest adventure, but it’s the greatest video game story ever told.
-8 worlds, 7 kingdoms, countless power-ups, and of course the Koopa Kids, led by the biggest video game dick head of them all…Bowser.
+-It’s not only Mario’s greatest adventure, but it’s one of the greatest video game stories ever told: 8 worlds.
+7 kingdoms.
+Countless power-ups.
+And of course the Koopa Kids, led by the biggest video game jackass of them all…Bowser.
 Let’s not forget all the secrets to uncover.
 This is a tough game to truly conquer.
 Pipe World was mind boggling.
 But nothing compares to the insanity that is Dark World.
 Fighting Bowser for the first time is hard, but once you figure out how to beat him, you can do it over and over again with ease.
-The game has fantastic replay value.
-This is truly the greatest video game ever made.
+The game has fantastic replay value, truly making it the greatest video game ever made.

 It’s one of the greatest video games ever made.
 What am I talking about?
 The odyssey that is Nintendo’s Punch-Out!
 The characters, the music, it was just an epic experience.
 Now I played the original version with Mike Tyson before they had to change it to Mr. Dream, or something like that, I don’t know.
 I’ll never forget when I beat Tyson.
 I had been playing that game for years and I finally won on a split decision.
 I’ve never even TKO’d the guy.

 With the new Wii version that was just released, it got me thinking…What if they made a Punch Out movie?
 Who would the cast be?
 Assuming I had an unlimited budget, here is who I would love to see play the original characters from the game (Tyson not included).